changhoonhahn/centralMS/README.md

 # centralMS
-Exploring the star formation history of central galaxies
+Exploring the star formation history of central galaxies on the star formation main sequence.